moonpotato/mwparse/README.md

 several features of Markdown remain unimplemented by MWParse due to the latter's focus on prose (e.g. lists and hyperlinking).

-Incidentally, this document is both valid Markdown and and MWParse.
+Incidentally, this document is both valid Markdown and MWParse.

 ## The Language